WHAT WE BELIEVE: vision + beliefs

 With Baptist brothers and sisters around the world, we believe:

 The Bible is the final authority and trustworthy for faith and practice.
 It is to be interpreted responsibly under the guidance of God’s Holy Spirit within the community of faith;

 The Church is a gathered fellowship of reborn believers, a sign of the coming reign of God;

 The freedom to respond to the Lordship of Jesus in all circumstances is fundamental to the Christian gospel and to human dignity; and

 Being a witness to Jesus is the ongoing task of every Christian.

 Within the larger Baptist family, we emphasize convictions which direct our special task and ministry.

 We affirm that God through Jesus Christ calls us to be:

 Redeemed People Who:

-Claim a personal relationship to God through Jesus;
+Claim a personal relationship to God through His Son, Jesus;

 Honor the priesthood of all believers; and